 A silent film, shot in 1914, Neptunes Daughter follows the story of the daughter of King Neptune who is determined to avenge the death of her sister who was caught in a fishing net.
 Her plans are squashed when she falls in love with the man upon whom she planned to take her revenge.
 Many scenes were filmed on Agar’s Island, most notably a scene of Neptune’s daughter swimming through the aquarium that was housed on the island.

 Filmed in 1957, The Admiable Crickton, referred to as Paradise Lagoon on IMDb, tells the tale of an aristocratic family, who, along with their staff are shipwrecked on Bermuda’s shores.
 When learning how to survive in paradise, social order is upended and the butler is named Governor of the island.
 See below the full length film (Bermuda appears for the first time at the 25:04 minute mark).

 #7.
 Maternal Secrets

 Directed by Bermuda’s own Lucinda Spurling, Maternal Secrets was produced in 2018 and stars Kate Mansi, Kelly McGillis and Brooke Burfitt.
 The fictional film tells the tale of what happens when a US state senator goes missing while on vacation in Bermuda.

 #8.
 That Touch of Mink

 Featuring the greatest Hollywood stars of their day, Cary Grant and Doris Day, That Touch of Mink, filmed in 1962 follows a rich businessman and a young woman who are attracted to each other, but he only wants an affair while she wants to save herself for marriage.
-Parts of the film were shot in Bermuda, namely the couple in a horse and buggy in St. George’s, which begins at the 35-minute mark in the below video.
+Parts of the film were shot in Bermuda, namely the couple in a horse and buggy in St. George’s.